SAP-samples/partner-reference-application/Tutorials/34b-Multi-Tenancy-Provisioning-Connect-S4HC.md

 Repeat the same steps with suitable business catalogs to create custom tiles for the Identity Authentication service admin application.

 > Note: Typically, customers have SAP S/4HANA Cloud tenants for customizing, test, and productive use.
-In such a setup, the custom tile is created in the customizing tenant and transported to the test and productive tenants via software collections.
+In such a setup, the custom tile is created in the customizing tenant and transported to the test and productive tenants using the software collections.

 ## Create Users and Assign Authorizations